oSharpey/cyber-obsidian/year-2/HBCS/Reading-Summaries.md

 Loss framed messages more effective
 Win and lose may not be direct opposites
-Marked down for providing address when your'e being presented with a shopping website (may need billing address)
+Marked down for providing address when your'e being presented with a shopping website (may need billing address) Interesting how they weighted the cyber security behaviour passwords should be ranked higher than other fact